 Types of seizures

 A seizure can vary from the briefest lapses of attention or muscle jerks to severe and prolonged convulsions.

 “Some soil themselves when experiencing a seizure, and others experience involuntary hand and leg movement that they cannot control.
 Some become weak and unaware of their environment while others become confused,” said the Doctor.

 Seizures can also vary in frequency.

 When assisting someone experiencing a seizure, you should not panic.

-“If there are things that may harm the patient in the surrounding, remove them because they are not aware of their surrounding,” said the medic.
+“If there are things that may harm the patient around, remove them because they are not aware of their surrounding,” said the medic.

 You should also loosen their clothing, for example, if they had a tie on remove it, you can also unbutton their shirts and take off their necklaces and other things that may harm them.